huntdatacenter/docs/docs/patch-notes.md

 **New community consent**

-We have introduced a new consent for our HUNT Cloud community.
+We will introduce a new consent for our HUNT Cloud community during Tingweek #10 next week.
 The intention is to ensure that you know and agree to how we processed your personal data in Slack.

 We will forward a consent link on email to all active users.
 Users that do not consent will be deactivated from Slack.